 With his compositions, Jaume especially aims to provide a musical expression for poems which delve into the feelings and concerns of humans.

-His music has been performed by the sopranos Anna Capmany and Maria Pujades, the mezzo-soprano Eulàlia Fantova, the contraltos Yolanda Romero and Dida Castro, the pianist Marc Sumsi, the clarinetist Joan Roca, the cellist Matthias Weinmann, the Bach Zum Mitsingen choir, the Cor Cambra Setze octet, and the Le Tendre Amour group; in venues such as the Paranimf (University Hall) of Barcelona University, the Casal del Metge in Barcelona, the Col·legi de Metges (College of Physicians) in Barcelona, the Eduard Toldrà Auditorium in the Barcelona Municipal Conservatory, and the Capella de l’Esperança chapel within the Bachcelona Festival.
+His music has been performed by the sopranos Anna Capmany and Maria Pujades, the mezzo-soprano Eulàlia Fantova, the contraltos Yolanda Romero and Dida Castro, the pianist Marc Sumsi, the clarinetist Joan Roca, the cellist Matthias Weinmann, the Bach Zum Mitsingen choir, the Cor Cambra Setze octet, the Cor Ariadna de l’Agrupació Cor Madrigal, the Quartet Brossa and the Le Tendre Amour group; in venues such as the Paranimf (University Hall) of Barcelona University, the Casal del Metge in Barcelona, the Col·legi de Metges (College of Physicians) in Barcelona, the Eduard Toldrà Auditorium in the Barcelona Municipal Conservatory, and the Capella de l’Esperança chapel within the Bachcelona Festival.

-His Música i paraules CD contains most of Jaume’s most representative pieces, with texts by Maria Victòria Oliva, Jordi Sala Morell, and Esperança Castell Rodríguez, under the musical direction of Xavier García Cardona.
+His Música i paraules and Música i paraules II CDs contains most of Jaume’s most representative pieces, with texts by Maria Victòria Oliva, Jordi Sala Morell, Esperança Castell Rodríguez and Joana Raspall under the musical direction of Xavier García Cardona.

 The musical and poetic performance, Sorra Freda, was developed by Jaume working with other artists, and based on an original idea by Jaume himself.